 PICKPOCKETS RISK : LOW

 Taking into account the fact that it is a city with a high touristic flow, pickpocket risks are possible.
-In order to decrease the chances of being robbed, little precautions is enough.
-Theft and other petty crime, such as robbery and bag snatching, are frequent with violence, which is sometimes used.
+To decrease the chances of being robbed, little precautions are enough.
+Theft and other petty crimes, such as robbery and bag snatching, are frequent with violence, which is sometimes used.

 NATURAL DISASTERS RISK : HIGH